Retail sales slip in October as consumers pull back after summer splurges

 A slew of retailers including Walmart and Macy’s will report third-quarter financial results over the next two weeks, offering a more detailed picture of consumer behavior heading into the Thanksgiving weekend, the official kickoff of the holiday shopping season.

 On Tuesday, Home Depot, the nations’ largest home improvement chain, reported that sales continue to slide as customers cut back on spending for big-ticket items like appliances, and spent less on big renovation projects.
-Target also reported a decline in quarterly sales.
+Target reported a hefty profit increase fueled by cost-cutting measures but posted a decline in quarterly sales.
 The company said Wednesday its customers have less discretionary income.

 The National Retail Federation, the nation’s largest retail trade group, expects shoppers will spend more during the 2023 winter holidays than last year, but their spending pace will slow given all the economic uncertainty.